-$$Q_T = Q\phi Q_n \tag{12}$$
+$$Q_T = Q\phi Q\eta \tag{12}$$

-The effectiveness of the quality factor approach is highlighted in Figure [70] and Figure [71].
+The effectiveness of the quality factor approach is highlighted in Figure [66] and Figure [67].
 Each figure contains four sub figures which nicely summarize the results of $1/6^{th}$ of the total $\phi\eta$ data set.
 Sub figure (a) in both figures is simply the events that are being fed into the analysis and represent what the events would look like if an event weighting of 1 was used for each event.
-Sub figure (b) in both figures represents the background events which have a weight of $1-Q_T$.
+Sub figure (b) in both figures represents the background events which have a weight of $1 - Q_T$.
 One may notice that some of the background events contain what appears to be either φ or η resonances inside of them.
-This is expected to occur in this analysis due to the fact that some φ mesons will couple with events that do no contain an η ; and similarly, some events with η mesons couple with events that do not contain a φ .
-Upon further inspection, one should also realize that the amplitude of the φ or η in the initial events is always greater than the amplitude that exists inside the background events.
+This is expected to occur in this analysis due to the fact that some φ mesons will couple with events that do not contain an η ; and similarly, some events with η mesons couple with events that the amplitude of the φ or η in the initial events is always greater than the amplitude that exists inside the background events.
 This suggests that some of the events inside the φ or η peak are excellent $\phi\eta$ events.

-The third sub figure that exists inside Figure [70] and Figure [71] contain the signal events, or events that are weighted with the value Q_T .
+The third sub figure that exists inside Figure [66] and Figure [67] contain the signal events, or events that are weighted with the value Q_T .
 One can appreciate that both sub figures contain pure φ or η peaks, with absolutely no background.
 Since the quality factors for each event are saved, they will be used as a weighting every time a histogram is shown in the analysis section.
 Lastly, the final plot simply shows the sum of the events that are weighted by $1 - Q_T$ plus the events that are weighted by Q_T .
 This will obviously lead to all events having a weight of one, and therefore this histogram is identical to the histogram that is shown in sub figure (a).